sugatoray/CodeSnippets/HowTo/SettingUPCodingEnvironmet/Main_Steps.md

 ```
 >**Notes for myself**: check the video and correct this part.

-## Installing VSCode
+## Installing VS Code
 > <Image_VSCode_Download>

-VSCode is a freely available Integrated Developer Environment (IDE),
+VS Code is a freely available Integrated Developer Environment (IDE),
 where you could code in a number of coding languages.
 It also doubles
 up as a text-editor.
 The good thing is that it is available for Windows, Mac and Linux.
 Once installed, you can add various plugins and transform your coding
 environment into a more productive, effective and crisp developer
 experience.
-Additionally, now you can also use VSCode to connect to a remote server
+Additionally, now you can also use VS Code to connect to a remote server
 and directly code there.
 It also provides a seemless method to connect
 to WSL on Window 10.
-So, we can use VSCode in each of the follwoing cases:
+So, we can use VS Code in each of the follwoing cases:
 1. Coding on Windows 10 (PC).
 1. Coding on Mac OSX.
-1. Coding on WSL with VSCode installed on Windows 10 (PC).
+1. Coding on WSL with VS Code installed on Windows 10 (PC).
-1. Coding on Remote Server with Linux and accessing it from VSCode installed on PC or Mac.
+1. Coding on Remote Server with Linux and accessing it from VS Code installed on PC or Mac.

 >**Note**: For technical clarity note that at the time of writing this document I
 used WSL 2.0

 > <Image_VSCode_Window_Screenshot>

-### Download and Install VSCode
+### Download and Install VS Code
-Go to https://code.visualstudio.com/ and download it for your OS (Windows/Mac/Linux).
-And install it.
+Go to https://code.visualstudio.com/ and download VS Code installer for your OS (Windows/Mac/Linux) and install it.
 See [this video](#ref) for installation demo.

-## Setting Up VSCode
+## Setting Up VS Code
-Refer to these articles and videos to setup VSCode as you like.
+Refer to these articles and videos to setup VS Code as you like.
 You may choose to use the following set of plugins that I personally would recommend.
 There are many more available, and you could choose them as per your development-needs.
 > <list of web-links | include Corey-Schafer video>

-### Recommended Plugins for Python Development in VSCode
+### Recommended Plugins for Python Development in VS Code
 1. [Python _by_ Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
 1. [Anaconda Extension Pack _by_ Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-python.anaconda-extension-pack)
 1. [Remote - WSL _by_ Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl)